Not a Patreon? Then please consider a one time PayPal donation to help keep our website running.

 Many elements of the fan favorite "Planet Hulk" series were recently brought to life in the new Thor Ragnarok movie.
 "Planet Hulk" was a Marvel Comics storyline that ran through issues of The Incredible Hulk starting in 2006.
 It dealt with the Marvel heroes' decision to send the Hulk away from Earth, his acclimation to and conquest of the planet where he landed, and his efforts to return to Earth to take his revenge.

-98) Avengers Disassemble (Marvel Comics)
+98) Avengers Disassembled (Marvel Comics)

-While the Avengers Disassemble story drew some mixed critical reaction at the time due to some continuity errors, the storyline made enough "best of" and "top comics" list to be included in the top 100 and I am glad as it is a personal favorite of mine as well.
+While the Avengers Disassembled story drew some mixed critical reaction at the time due to some continuity errors, the storyline made enough "best of" and "top comics" list to be included in the top 100 and I am glad as it is a personal favorite of mine as well.
 The main story "Chaos" ran in Avengers issues 500-503 and a special epilogue "Avengers Finale."
 "Avengers Disassembled" was a crossover event involving the Avengers, Fantastic Four, Captain America, Spider-Man and Thor.
 "Avengers Disassembled" saw the beginning of Brian Michael Bendis' Avengers run with the destruction of the existing "traditional" roster and exile of several key members of the team.

 99) Scalped (Vertigo)